 - Google Authenticator: g

 - inWebo Authenticator: o

 - Symantec token: s

 - YubiKey: y

 - RSA token: r

 - 3. Connect to the server.

-If you need to authenticate using the RSA Authenticator push notification, approve the connection in your mobile app.
+If you need to authenticate using a push notification, approve the connection in your mobile app.

 - 4. Authenticate on the server. - 5.
 If authentication is successful, you can access the server.